Where to Order Takeout & Delivery in LA Right Now

 This Fashion District phenom from Teodoro Diaz-Rodriguez, Jr. and Jennifer Feltham is supplementing their regular menu with four monster family meals that are available through curbside pickup or delivery.
 Chivichangas, compact Sonora-style burritos, feature the restaurant’s stupendous house-made flour tortillas.
 Their “chivi party” includes six chivichangas with shredded beef and/or chicken fillings, two bean and cheese burritos, chile de arbol and tomatillo salsas, and the requisite fixins.

 Jordan Kahn’s space-aged Hayden Tract monolith, which normally requires a minimum $295 and multi-hour commitment, is serving share-friendly meals that are a bit more down to earth.
 The menu changes, but the initial offering packaged six dishes with two small desserts, including Wagyu beef brisket served with griddled Indian parathas, roasted chicken thighs, roasted black carrot salad, and a chocolate almond brown butter brownie.
-Another week, Kahn revived dishes from his bygone Vietnamese restaurant Red Medicine, and he recently featured a Southern supper based on experiences he had growing up in Savannah.
+Another week, Kahn revived dishes from his bygone Vietnamese restaurant Red Medicine.
+He recently featured a Southern supper based on experiences he had growing up in Savannah, along with a Cuban feast based on his grandmother’s recipes.

 Cost: $65 per person for pickup or delivery.